...

 Background checks play a crucial role in tenant screening by enabling landlords to verify applicants’ identities, assess their criminal history, and validate their rental track record.

 When landlords incorporate background checks into their tenant screening processes, they gain valuable insights into potential risks associated with renting their properties.
 By verifying an applicant’s identity, landlords can confirm that they are dealing with trustworthy individuals.
-Assessing the criminal history of an applicant helps landlords ensure a safe living environment for other tenants and protect their investment.
+Assessing the criminal history of an applicant helps landlords ensure a safe living environment for other tenants and protect their investments.
 Validating the rental track record provides landlords with a comprehensive understanding of an applicant’s past behavior as a tenant, allowing for well-considered choices.
 Overall, background checks give the power to landlords to select tenants wisely and mitigate potential rental risks.

 Can a Background Check Replace a Credit Report?